-The purpose of this Committee is to report to the Board on the establishment, maintenance and operation of control systems, including in relation to financial monitoring, internal and external reporting, as well as the adoption and application of appropriate ethical standards for the management of the Company and the conduct of the
+The purpose of this Committee is to report to the Board on the establishment, maintenance and operation of control systems, including in relation to financial monitoring, internal and external reporting, as well as the adoption and application of appropriate ethical standards for the management of the Company and the conduct of the Company's business.
+The Committee consists of Senior Executives and is chaired by a Non-Executive

-Company's business.
-Its members are Stephen Lonie (Chairman), Greg Moynihan and Tony Bellas.
+Director.
+Its current members are Stephen Lonie (Chairman), Greg Moynihan and Tony Bellas.